anubhavmishra/envoy-consul-sds/docs/deploy-envoy-system-job.md

 # Deploy Envoy System Job

 We will now run [Envoy](https://lyft.github.io/envoy/) as a system job in Nomad so it runs on all nodes in the Nomad cluster.
+Envoy will use [envoy.json](https://gist.github.com/anubhavmishra/afe699320bdc4d855d13e7cc244822e0) config file.

 ## Prerequisite